Quick start guide

 Play with Chorus and Reverb in a similar fashion (except the Feed Direction has no effect here).

-Move to the Presets screen and try another preset from the Factory presets collection to explore more sound possibilities!
+Move to the Presets screen and try another preset from the System presets collection to explore more sound possibilities!